asad594/Algo-Puzzle-Board/README.md

 # 🧩 Algo Puzzle Board

-An interactive **Data Structures & Algorithms visualization platform** designed to make learning DSA intuitive, visual, and engaging.
+**Group Project** — Developed collaboratively as part of a Data Structures & Algorithms designed to make learning DSA intuitive, visual, and engaging.
 This project focuses on helping students and developers *see algorithms in action* rather than just reading theory.

 🔗 **Live Demo:** https://algo-puzzle-board-production-d547.up.railway.app/